 167 pages / $13.95 buy from Powell’s

 1. The Gita is a 700-verse scripture which is excerpted from the Hindu epic The Mahabharata.
 The Mahabharata is the longest Sanskrit epic known to date.
 The Mahabharata is over 200,000 verse lines, totaling roughly 1.8 million words and is ten times the length of the Iliad and the Odyssey combined.

 2. The introduction of this translated version quotes Philip Larkin’s poem “The Explosion.”
-So cool.

 3. I have anxiety and decided I am going to read every religious text published this year.
 I have never read The Bible.
 I am going to.